ConPaaS-team/conpaas/docs/installation.rst

 The command line ``cps-tools`` is a command line client to interact with ConPaaS.
 It has essentially a modular internal architecture that is easier to extend.
-It has also "object-oriented" arguments where "ConPaaS" objects are services, users, clouds and applications.
-The argument consists in stating the "object" first and then calling a sub-command on it.
+It has also *object-oriented* arguments where ConPaaS objects are services, users, clouds, and applications.
+The arguments consist of stating the object first and then calling a sub-command on it.
 It also replaces the command line tool ``cpsadduser.py``.

 ``cps-tools`` requires: